ethyca/fides/docs/fides/docs/ui/datastores.md

 ### Automated connections

-Fides automatically includes your third-party connections when processing [privacy requests](../getting-started/privacy_requests.md).
+Fides automatically includes your SaaS connectors when processing [privacy requests](../getting-started/privacy_requests.md).
 Once you have selected a connection type, the UI allows you to describe your connection's configuration information, which includes any necessary fields for accessing and updating third-party data.

 ![configure connection](../img/admin_ui/configure_connection.png)